nandesh553/awesome-kubeflow/README.md

 # awesome-kubeflow
-Everything to get industrial kubeflow applications running in production
+Everything to get production ready Kubeflow applications.

-[Main repo](https://github.com/nandesh553/awesome-kubeflow)Please help by adding a star.
+[Main repo](https://github.com/nandesh553/awesome-kubeflow)I will keep updating and expanding this repo every week.
+Please support by adding a star.
 Thanks!

 #### Meta
 Created originally by Google engineers.
 [Wikipedia -  Page](https://en.wikipedia.org/wiki/Kubeflow)

 ### Why Kubeflow?
 - Kubeflow is primarily used to build and run ML-based containerized workflows that are portable and scalable.
-- Make ML workflows on Kubernetes simple, portable and scalable.
+- Make ML workflows on Kubernetes simple, portable, and scalable.
 - Horizontally infinitely scalable with self-healing.

 #### Common Kubeflow use cases
-1. Deploying models to production
+1. Deploying web-scale models to production
 2. Shared multi-tenant ML Environment
+3. Framework for model experimentation, tracking & versioning
-3. Running Jupyter NBs on GPU
+4. Running Jupyter NBs on GPU
+5. Enable recurring training tasks (periodic ones)

+#### Can solve the following bottlenecks
+1. One process blocks other processes to run (compute bottleneck)
+2. No automation and scheduling in existing infra
+3. No auto-scaling (Serverless architecture)
+4. Offline experiment tracking is not present

 ### Kubeflow Components